bwsw/cloudstack-ui/README.md

 * Projects
 * Responsive interface for smart devices
 * SSH keys management
+* API keys management
+* Password management

+## Long Term To Do's

 * VM metrics a.k.a.
-Pulse plugin
+Pulse Plugin
 * VM expenses like resource utilization stats, traffic, IO stats a.k.a.
 Accounting Plugin
 * Applications a.k.a.
 Roller Plugin